About Taumadhi Square

 Taumadhi Tole contains the tallest temple in the Kathmandu Valley - the Nyatapola Temple.

 The square has an open central area with two major temples to the north and east.
-Other old buildings in the square are largely residential homes to local residents.
+Other old buildings in the square are largely residential homes for local residents.

-It's here that you can appreciate ancient life and "living herigate" in Bhaktapur quite well.
-However, do note that the pagoda styled building near the center of Taumadhi square is not a temple!
-It's a modern day restaurant.
-It does give great views from the top but there are other restaurants equally as good nearby.
+Here, you can appreciate ancient life and "living heritage" in Bhaktapur quite well.
+However, please note that the pagoda-style building near the center of Taumadhi Square is not a temple; it's a modern-day restaurant.
+It offers great views from the top, but there are equally good restaurants nearby.

 Did you know?